What training reveals about neural network complexity: Relating training behavior to NN complexity close to the training data

 with $y,\hat{y} \in \Rbb$ and $y,\hat{y} \in [0,1]$, respectively, we have

-In both cases, $\epsilon_{f}(\bx,y)$ measures the distance between the true label and the network's output.
+In both cases, $\epsilon_{f}(\bx,y)$ measures the distance between the true label and the NN's output.

-\textbf{Lower bound on the interval length.} The requirement that $|T|$ is not too small ensures that the stochasticity of SGD is averaged-out: over a sufficiently large window, the trajectory length becomes independent of which point was sampled in each iteration.
+\paragraph{Applicability to other architectures.} Beyond fully-connected layers, Theorem~\ref{theorem:trajectory} directly applies to layers that involve weight sharing and/or sparsity constraints, such as convolutional and locally-connected layers, as long as $\bb_1$ remains non-shared.
+In addition, the result also holds unaltered for networks that utilize skip connections or max/average pooling after the 1st layer, as well as for NNs with general element-wise activation functions (see Appendix~\ref{subsec:appendix_activations}).

-\textbf{Applicability to other architectures.} Beyond fully-connected layers, Theorem~\ref{theorem:trajectory} directly applies to layers that involve weight sharing and/or sparsity constraints, such as convolutional and locally-connected layers, as long as $\bb_1$ remains non-shared.
-In addition, the result also holds unaltered for networks that utilize skip connections or max/average pooling after the 1st layer (since, once more, $\bb_1$ can be seen as the input of $f_d\circ \cdots \circ f_2(\bx)$ if the real input is zero-ed out at the end of the forward pass), as well as for NNs with general element-wise activation functions (see Appendix~\ref{subsec:appendix_activations}).
+\paragraph{Dependence on the singular values of $\bW_1$.} The lower bound presented in Theorem~\ref{theorem:trajectory} can be expected to be much tighter than the upper bound since the largest singular value is usually a reasonably small constant, whereas the smallest may be (close to) zero.
+Fortunately, the upper bound can be tightened when the data fall within some lower-dimensional space $\cS$.
+In that case, one may substitute the minimum singular value with the minimum of $\|\bW_1^{(t)} \bx \|_2$ for all $\bx \in \cS$ of unit norm.